Spontaneous scalarization: Theoretical background: mechanism and theories

 \subsubsection{Dynamical scalarization}

-So far we have discussed scalarization of isolated compact objects, but what happens when they form a binary?
-As we alluded to already, when we embed a \ns in an ambient scalar field environment (in the \DEF model this is equivalent to introducing a small nonvanishing $\alpha_0$), stars will always carry some small scalar charge and they can still nonperturbatively develop large charge values when they scalarize.
-This is called \emph{induced scalarization}~\cite{Salgado:1998sg}, and binaries provide a natural scenario for it to occur.
+Thus far we have discussed the scalarization of isolated compact objects, but what happens when they form a binary?
+As we alluded to, when we embed a \ns in an ambient scalar-field environment [which is the case for the nonvanishing $\alpha_0$ in Eq.~\eqref{eq:DEF_alpha}], stars will always carry some small scalar charge and they can still nonperturbatively develop large charge values when they scalarize.
+This is called induced scalarization~\cite{Salgado:1998sg}, and binaries provide a natural scenario for it to occur.
 Imagine two \ns{s}, each with its own compactness, such that one is scalarized and the other is not.
-As the system inspirals, at some point the nonscalarized \ns will start experiencing the presence of the scalar field sourced by its companion, and then induced scalarization will take place~\cite{Barausse:2012da}.
+As the system inspirals, at some point the nonscalarized \ns will start experiencing the presence of the scalar field sourced by its companion, and induced scalarization will then take place~\cite{Barausse:2012da}.

-Another, perhaps more dramatic scenario, is that of \emph{dynamical scalarization}.
+Another, perhaps more dramatic, scenario is that of \emph{dynamical scalarization}.
 In this case, two nonscalarized \ns{s} can become scalarized once their orbital separation becomes sufficiently small.
-Qualitatively, this can be quantified by some measure of an ``effective compactness'' of the binary which, just for an isolated \ns, can trigger scalarization once it reaches a certain threshold~\cite{Palenzuela:2013hsa,Shibata:2013pra,Taniguchi:2014fqa}.
-In a quasicircular binary, this effective compactness only increases (it scales inversely with the orbital separation), but that has not to be the case in an eccentric orbit.
+Qualitatively this can be quantified by some measure of an ``effective compactness'' of the binary that, only for an isolated \ns, can trigger scalarization once it reaches a certain threshold~\cite{Palenzuela:2013hsa,Shibata:2013pra,Taniguchi:2014fqa}.
+In a quasicircular binary this effective compactness only increases (it scales inversely with the orbital separation), but that does not have to be the case in an eccentric orbit.
 In such cases, the effective compactness oscillates in time, being largest when the \ns{s} are closest.
-This leads to a \emph{transient dynamical scalarization} of the system, whereby the two \ns{s} continuously scalarize and \emph{descalarize} as the system inspirals.
+This leads to a \emph{transient dynamical scalarization} of the system, whereby the two \ns{s} continuously scalarize and descalarize as the system inspirals.